-Find out about the advantages of a leased line and how it could benefit your business.
+Find out about leased line benefits and how it will boost your business.

 If you’re looking for a way of connecting your business to the internet, then you’ve probably come across leased lines.
-But what exactly is the difference between leased line and broadband connection and what are the advantages to your business?
+But what exactly is the difference between broadband and a leased line connection?
+What are the benefits of a leased line?
+And what are the leased line benefits to your business?

 Leased line benefits

-So, now that we understand what it is, what are the leased line benefits to your business?
+So, what are the leased line benefits to your business?
 To an extent, it’s about how your business makes use of the internet.
-If you only light, tasks such as send email, access the web the web and use a bit of cloud storage, then a broadband connection – a fibre one in particular – will probably meet your needs.
-But consider that you may well come up against contention from other users at peak times – if you’re in an area with lots of other businesses this may even occur during the day.
+If you only do light tasks such as send emails, access the web and use a bit of cloud storage, a fibre broadband connection will meet your needs.
+Considering you may come up against contention from other users at peak times – if you’re in an area with lots of other businesses this may even occur during the day.

-If you’re a heavy internet user; if you make use of as-a-service cloud applications; if you store a lot of data in the cloud; or you run your own mail or web servers, then the difference between leased line and broadband really makes itself felt.
+If you’re a heavy internet user; as-a-service cloud applications, if you store a lot of data in the cloud, or you run your own mail or web servers, then the difference between leased line and broadband becomes known.
 The equal two-way speed of a leased line and its unlimited data will be a big advantage.

 Leased lines, of course, can be used for more than just accessing the internet.
 They can be used where you have branch offices accessing your main site remotely, allowing everyone fast network access.
-If you use services like video conferencing or VoIP phone calls they will benefit from using a leased line too, thanks to reliability and synchronous speeds.
+If you use services like video conferencing or VoIP phone calls, they’ll reap the benefits of a leased line connection thanks to reliability and synchronous speeds.

-The more people who will be using the connection within your company is an issue to consider too.
-As your business grows, then you should start to think about installing a leased line instead of broadband.
-Many businesses are now looking at getting involved with integrated supply chains, where they exchange data with suppliers and customers to make operations run more smoothly.
-Using a leased line will facilitate the easy exchange of data and allow all users of the system to benefit from a better user experience while accessing your network, thereby improving productivity.
+The more people who will be using the connection within your company is an issue to consider.
+As your business grows, you should start to think about installing a leased line instead of broadband.
+Many businesses are involved with integrated supply chains, exchanging data with suppliers and customers to make operations run more smoothly – also known as IoT.
+Using a leased line facilitates the easy exchange of data and allow all users to benefit from a better user experience while accessing your network.

-When you’re buying a leased line the service provider should offer you a guaranteed level of uptime to ensure that the circuit is available when you most need it.
-You also need to consider what happens if something goes awry.
-Leased line SLAs will offer you a better target fix time in the event of something going wrong.
-If you’re relying on, for example, cloud access for your day-to-day business operation, this type of guarantee is essential.
+When you’re buying a leased line you should get higher speeds and faster uploads.
+The service provider should offer guaranteed levels of uptime to ensure that the circuit is available when most needed.
+Leased line SLAs will offer you a better target fix time if something goes wrong.
+If you’re relying on cloud access for your day-to-day business operation for example, this type of guarantee is essential.

-When you’re considering switching to a leased line it’s vital to look not just at the technology, but also at the service provider.
-Look at what they’re offering in terms of SLAs but also consider the skills and experience the service provider has to offer.
-Membership of professional bodies along with accreditations from major equipment and software suppliers will provide evidence that they have the skills needed to maintain a high-quality service that reflects its importance to your business.
+If you’re considering switching to a leased line, it’s vital to look not just at the technology, but at the service provider.
+Look at what they’re offering in terms of SLAs.
+Consider the skills and experience the service provider has to offer.
+Membership of professional bodies and accreditations from major equipment and software suppliers will provide evidence of the skills needed to maintain a high-quality service.

-While broadband offers a connection that is fine for home users and may indeed be adequate for small and start-up businesses, once you start to grow and make more extensive use of the internet, its deficiencies become clear.
-Opting for a leased line not only promises stronger performance, its reliability, backed by SLAs makes it a strong contender where using the net is key to your business.
+Broadband offers a connection that is fine for home users and small or start-up businesses, however once you start to grow and make more extensive use of the internet, it’s deficiencies become clear.
+Opting for a leased line promises stronger performance and reliability.
+SLAs make it a strong contender when using the internet is key to business.

 Go online and begin comparing leased line deals for your business.